Troubles shadow lingers as N Ireland marks 25 years of peace

 “Today we have just a sense of the prize that is before us,” then-British Prime Minister Tony Blair said on the day the deal was agreed.
 “The work to win that prize goes on.
 We cannot, we must not let it slip.”

-The peace accord succeeded far better than many had feared, despite occasional attacks by dissident armed groups that last month prompted U.K. authorities to raise Northern Ireland’s terrorism threat level to “severe,” meaning an attack is highly likely.
+The peace accord succeeded far better than many expected, despite occasional attacks by dissident armed groups that last month prompted U.K. authorities to raise Northern Ireland’s terrorism threat level to “severe,” meaning an attack is highly likely.

 During the Troubles, downtown Belfast was a ghost town at night, surrounded by a security ring of steel.
 Now busy pubs, hip cafes and microbreweries dot the Victorian streets.
 A gleaming new campus for Ulster University is helping revive the scarred city center.